 For law students, check out student organizations geared just towards you!

-Being in graduate school, you are getting ready to enter the workforce (if you are not already) and our Career Development Center offers many resources such as assisting with resumes, cover letters, job searching, interviewing, and more.
+Our Career Development Center offers many resources such as assisting with resumes, cover letters, job searching, interviewing, and more.
 They also host on-campus recruiting events such as career fairs and employer informational sessions to help you find employment while in school or post-graduation.
 Check out for Handshake, our online job and internship board for Loyola students and alumni, to locate career opportunities and to learn more about career events; Handshake is open for use for graduates and graduate students.
 To learn more about the Career Development Center, click here.

 Funds for Professional Development

 Loyola University's Student Government Association (SGA) has many options to help you pay for professional development such as software, testing, conferences, or travel.
 Students can apply for a testing or a software reimbursement up to $100 per semester.
 Students can also apply for the Richard Franck Research Grant up to $2000 per semester.
 This research grant helps aid students to further explore their area of studies.
 Students may also apply for a $500 grant, as individuals, to attend conferences.

 Student Government Association